 Location: White Bear Lake, MN

 Some runners might have personal racing goals for the 10K, 5K and fun run at the Fast Before the Feast.
-But there’s another lofty goal for all participants this year — to set a new record of a ten-thousand pound food donation to the White Bear Area Emergency Food Shelf and the Hugo Good Neighbors Food Shelf.
-In the past six years, the race has donated more than 20,000 pounds of food to these local charities.
+But there’s another lofty goal for all participants this year — to donate 10,000 pounds of food to the White Bear Area Emergency Food Shelf and Hugo Good Neighbors Food Shelf.
+Since its start, the race has donated more than 29,000 pounds of food to these local charities.
 The mostly flat neighborhood courses are really secondary to those donations.
-Bring ‘em and trotters are guaranteed free Caribou Coffee (and hot cocoa) at the finish line and entries into the thousands of dollars’ worth of door prizes.
+Bring ‘em and trotters are guaranteed free Caribou Coffee treats at the finish line and entries into the thousands of dollars’ worth of door prizes.

 Location: Charlotte, NC

-The 27th annual Charlotte Southpark Turkey Trot is one of the city’s longest-running events and Thanksgiving Day traditions.
+The 28th annual Charlotte Southpark Turkey Trot is one of the city’s longest-running events and Thanksgiving Day traditions.
 It’s so popular, the field has to be capped at 11,000 participants for the 8K, 5K, 1-mile and 26.2-yard “Tot Trot.”
-Finishers of the loop course around South Charlotte go home with a special medallion.
-The event supports charitable partners including the Leukemia and Lymphoma Society, Partners for Parks and the Sharon United Methodist Church Youth Ministry.
+Finishers of the loop course around South Charlotte go home with a special medal.
+And whoever wins the costume contest goes home with some awards, too.
+The event supports charitable partners including the McClintock Partners in Education and the Christ Lutheran Church in Charlotte.

 Location: Las Vegas, NV

-Eighteen miles off the Las Vegas strip, there’s a turkey trot that runs along Lake Mead and has not one, not two, but six tunnels on the menu before making its way to the Hoover Dam!
+Eighteen miles off the Las Vegas strip, there’s a turkey trot that runs along Lake Mead and along the Historic Railroad Trailhead.
+It has not one, not two, but six tunnels on the menu before making its way to the Hoover Dam!
 The Six Tunnels to Hoover Dam Turkey Trot is now in its ninth year with participants competing in a 12K, 5K and 1-mile stroll.
+This year, they want runners to take it a step further: Now participants can sign up for the half marathon option.

 Location: Buffalo, NY

 Created in 1896, the Buffalo Niagara YMCA Turkey Trot is the oldest consecutively run footrace in North America.
-Not even a freak snowstorm in 2000 kept runners off the streets of Buffalo!
-This year, expect 14,000 runners and walkers to come dressed to impress, ready to take on the 8K course and the second annual costume contest.
-The event supports local YMCA programs and hopes to top last year’s 4,600 pound food donation to the Food Bank of WNY.
+Not even a record-breaking snowstorm in 2002 kept runners off the streets of Buffalo!
+This year, expect 14,000 runners (the cap) and walkers to come dressed to impress, ready to take on the 8K course and the fifth annual costume contest.
+The event supports local YMCA programs.

 Location: Cincinnati, OH

-Runners brave 30-degree temps at Paul Brown Stadium, home to the Cincinnati Bengals, for the annual Western & Southern Thanksgiving Day Race.
-This year marks the 106th annual running of the 10K event, making it the oldest road race of any kind in the Midwest, the sixth oldest race in the country and perhaps the only turkey trot around to cross the Ohio River — twice!
-The race proceeds go toward the Ronald McDonald House, Girls on the Run, the Barrett Cancer Center and many other charities.
+Runners brave freezing temps at Paul Brown Stadium, home to the Cincinnati Bengals, for the annual Western & Southern Thanksgiving Day Race and McDonald’s Kids Run.
+This year marks the 107th annual running of the 10K event, making it the oldest road race of any kind in the Midwest, the sixth oldest race in the country and perhaps the only turkey trot around to cross the Ohio River — twice!
+The race proceeds go toward the Ronald McDonald House, Girls on the Run, the UC Barrett Cancer Center and many other charities.

 Location: Miamisburg, OH

-It’s been around for 36 years now, but the Ohio River Road Runners Club Turkey Trot is introducing a brand new course this year.
+It’s been around for 38 years now, but the Ohio River Road Runners Club Turkey Trot introduced a brand new course just last year.
 Why?
 To accommodate its growing number of 10,000-plus participants!
-Runners can all expect speedy times on the new 98 percent flat and/or downhill course, too.
-The event is the largest 5-mile race in the eastern half of the U.S., but also hosts a 1-mile non-timed run for more the casual trotter.
+New this year: a comfy hoodie that comes with your registration fee, a step up from the typical T-shirt.
+The event is the largest 5-mile race in the eastern half of the U.S., but also hosts a 1-mile non-timed run for the more casual trotter.

 Location: Berwick, PA